Coming Up at GWSC

 Club Coaching

-Our popular Saturday coaching sessions restart on 1st April 2023.
-These are open to all members who have passed an RYA Level 2 (adult) or Stage 2 (youth) course.
+Our popular Saturday coaching sessions are open to all members who have passed an RYA Level 2 (adult) or Stage 2 (youth) course.
 Adult coaching on Saturday mornings is followed by Sociable Saturday racing in the afternoon, with two informal races allowing those who want more relaxed racing away from the cut-and-thrust of club racing to improve their skills in a friendly environment.

 In parallel with this is Team Grafham, where the National and International Champions of tomorrow can hone their sailing skills.
 We have a group of youngsters who have been joining in Team Grafham for many years; several are now RYA qualified Dinghy Instructors or Assistant Instructors but there is always something more to learn.
 Those who are younger or newer to sailing have a dedicated instructor who helps them to gain more confidence in the boat and improve their boat handling skills.
 It is a great place to make new friends and improve your sailing, the older sailors are always looking out for the younger, less experienced ones.